 HODGSON MILL BEHIND THE SCENES PHOTOS

 Hodgson Mill is a beautiful and peaceful place that the entire family can enjoy.
-Don't forget there are some nice hiking trails and you can also go inside the mill and take a tour during the spring through fall seasons.
+Don't forget there are some nice hiking trails and camping all around this area.
 There is a place across the street from the mill to enjoy a picnic and lots of places to float on the river too.